E-Signing with PIV and CAC Smart Cards in U.S. Government Agencies

 Around 2006, the Homeland Security Presidential Elective 12 (HSPD-12) was introduced, which provides guidance on how to implement the newly introduced Federal Information Processing Standard 201 (FIPS-201).
 Basically, this standard takes Identity Management to a new level, including provisions for cashless transaction.

-This new standard is known today as a Personal Identity Verification Card (PIV).
-While these cards present some challenges to use (i.e.: using a card reader attached to every device you use), initiatives are underway to implement Soft Certificates, allowing for Derived Credentials.
-The Derived Credentials can be stored directly into a government issued device such as smartphones or tablets, eliminating the need to use the physical card.
+This new standard is known today as a Personal Identity Verification Card (PIV) or PIV authentication certificate (PIV-auth certificate).
+While PIV authentication presents some challenges to use (i.e.: using a card reader attached to every device you use; being required to activate PIV credentials beforehand), initiatives are underway to implement Soft Certificates, allowing for Derived Credentials.
+The Derived Credentials of the ID card can be stored directly into a government issued device such as smartphones or tablets, eliminating the need to use the physical card.

 E-Signing with CAC and PIV Smart Cards

-OneSpan Sign is used by hundreds of government organizations.
-More than 1.6 million government users routinely e-sign forms and documents using a digital certificate that is stored on their CAC or PIV smart cards.
+OneSpan Sign is used by government organizations whose employees and contractors routinely e-sign forms and documents using a digital certificate stored on CAC or PIV smart cards.
+This provides strong two-factor authentication with something the user knows (the PIN for their cards), and something the user has (the card).

 Government agencies are leveraging issued CAC and PIV smart cards to e-sign documents for many use cases such as e-contracting, procurement, Finance, and HR, just to name a few.
 As an example, USDA employees e-sign documents daily by simply inserting their LincPass smartcard into a slot on their keyboard or laptop.
 They then enter a 6-8 digit PIN.
 Once successfully authenticated, they can apply their e-signature to documents.